 A few notes before we get started… Raffia is a natural material that is harvested from the Raffia Palm, and therefore comes in different lengths and slightly different colours.
 It is a fun material to work with and the variation just gives more of a tropical, boho vibe!
 There are paper raffia alternatives, but I think the natural raffia looks best for this DIY.

 You can generally find round mirrors at craft stores or dollar stores, which are normally used as table centrepieces for weddings.
 I find they’re the best option for this DIY, as they come without any frame and you can often find the size you like.
-Mine had a diameter of around 20cm, and I’ve also got a larger 40cm one in the making!
+Mine had a diameter of around 20cm, and I’ve also more recently finished a larger 40cm beauty!

 Make this Tropical-Inspired Raffia Sunburst Mirror